ArcDelta/RHH-Ports/ports/released/doomengines/README.md

 ## The Master Levels
 Doom II comes with an addon called The Master Levels, but they're sometimes packaged as one WAD per level.
 You can use a WAD editor to merge them into one WAD (example, `masterlevels.wad` how it is for the commercial `Doom + Doom II` release) and load that as a mod to `DOOM2`.
 If you manage to do this, you will want to also load the [Master Levels Menu Interface](https://www.doomworld.com/idgames/utils/frontends/zdmlmenu) mod so you can actually select the addon.

+## Heretic + Hexen
+The `Heretic + Hexen` release by Nightdive Studios is partially compatible with Doom Engines.
+You may copy `heretic.wad`, `hexen.wad`, and `hexdd.wad` to play Heretic, Hexen, and Deathkings of the Dark Citadel.
+The two new episodes, Heretic: Faith Renewed and Hexen: Vestiges of Grandeur, are not compatible with GZDoom yet and will not function despite the base wads containing the new content.

+A list of files included with `Heretic + Hexen` can be found at the [Doom Wiki page](https://doomwiki.org/wiki/Heretic_+_Hexen) and may be useful in determining what can and cannot be used--and why.

 ## Thanks
 id Software -- Original games
 GZDoom Team -- GZDoom, see license file for individual contributions.